LanceMcCarthy/DevOpsExamples/README.md

 # DevOps - Pipeline and Workflow Examples

-This repository contains a rich set of CI-CD demos that show you how to use Azure DevOps and GitHub Actions to build your Telerik and Kendo powered applications in the following systems.
+This repository contains a rich set of CI-CD demos that show you how to:

+- Authenticate and restore NuGet packages from the Telerik NuGet server.
+- Activate your Kendo UI license in your CI workflow.

 | System        | CI/CD file(s) | Status |
 |---------------|------------------|--------|